Testers fear reality of genetically modified Olympians

 "There are animal models which show efficacy and the possibility of this being technically feasible for an athlete to do," said Andy Miah, a bioethicist and director of the Creative Futures Institute at the University of the West of Scotland.

-The drug mentioned in the 2006 German court case was Repoxygen - a gene therapy developed by the British biotech Oxford Biomedica as a treatment for severe anemia.
+The drug mentioned in the 2006 German court case was Repoxygen - a gene therapy developed by the British biotech Oxford Biomedica (OXB.L) as a treatment for severe anaemia.

 The company has since pulled the plug on developing the product as it seemed unlikely to be profitable as a medicine.